FALL 2009 GEOG 278.00/GEOG709

 25%

-Map exercises will include coloring maps according to the instructions.
+Map exercises such as coloring maps according to the instructions.

 Map quizzes involve identifying key geographic features (e.g. rivers, cities, etc.) on a blank map.
 Some map quizzes will be stand alone, others included into the exams.
 Placename lists and blank maps for practicing are provided.

-Reaction papers are short written commentaries about the assigned readings or films.
+Reaction papers are short written commentaries on the assigned readings or films – either in class or prior to class.

-News reports are three minutes presentations about the latest events in the region.
+News reports are three minutes presentations about the latest events in the region using The Moscow Times website (http://www.themoscowtimes.com/index.php).

-Group project is a research project on the approved topic that culminates in producing a written team report (approximately 10 pages long) and presenting it to the class.
-Each student will author a specific part of the report but the document should be edited by a team and read as a whole (see project Guidelines for details).
-The grade will be an average of the two grades: for the authored part and for the entire report.
+Class project (see project Guidelines on BB for details) is a group research project on one of the “focus topics” that culminates in producing a written paper (approximately 10 pages long) and presenting it to the class.
+Each student’s grade will be an average of the two grades: for the individual contribution (research, writing, editing, putting together a presentation, presenting, designing, etc.) and for the entire report.

-Class participation includes attendance and group discussions of the assigned readings and videos.
+Class participation includes attendance, reporting and leading discussions on the assigned readings and videos, and participation in these discussions.

 ACADEMIC INTEGRITY